gofynd/fdk-client-python/documentation/application/POSCART.md

-Use this API to get shipment details, expected delivery date, items and price breakup of the shipment.
+Retrieve shipment details for items in the cart.

 *Returned Response:*